Elizabeth A. Hobson

 |Summary of research interests & projects

 I am a biologist who specializes in investigating questions about behavioral ecology, especially those that increase our understanding of animal social interactions.
 I use a combination of observational, experimental, computational and theoretical techniques to determine how the behavior of individuals leads to the formation of group-level social structures.

 Evolution of social structure and complex sociality, social network analysis, temporal dynamics of network structure, dominance hierarchies, social learning, fission-fusion dynamics.

 Current & upcoming projects

 I am a Postdoctoral Fellow at the National Institute for Mathematical and Biological Synthesis (NIMBioS) at the University of Tennessee where I am developing methods to define, quantify, and compare aspects of social complexity across a wide range of species.

-My Ph.D. research focused on aspects of social structure in a small parrot species (the monk parakeet).
+My Ph.D. research focused on sociality in a small parrot species (the monk parakeet).
 I expanded on several aspects of my dissertation work during a short-term postdoc position with Simon DeDeo (Indiana University & Santa Fe Institute).
 We investigated how individual actions such as aggression contribute to the formation of emergent global social properties such as rank in a dominance hierarchy.
 Now at NIMBioS, I am adapting these methods to detect the level of social knowledge in many different species in order to link social interaction patterns with group social complexity.